remap/ndn-flow/framework/readme.md

 NDN-IoT Framework
 =====================

+This page describes the overall functionalities, how to use, and the workflow of our NDN-IoT framework, which we used to build [the Flow application](https://github.com/remap/ndn-flow/tree/master/application).

 ### Functionalities
 The framework libraries in Python, C++, JS and C\# all implement three major functionalities (files in each library are named according to the certain functionality):
 * Bootstrap: